Glenwood Springs Colorado

 DESCRIPTION

-The patio area off the large rectangular lobby is truly beautiful and peaceful with plants, a lovely fountain, and tables to sit at for a snack or meal, a drink, or to just relax.
+The patio area off the large lobby is truly beautiful and peaceful, stocked with plants, a lovely fountain, and tables to sit at for a snack or meal, a drink, or just to relax.

-The Hotel Colorado has stayed in such great shape because of the dedication of its owners, its ability to keep up with the changing desires of its guests, and its fabulous location; close to ski areas, and recreation areas, and the hot springs.
-The basement area is fully developed and is the home for a spa, chiropractor’s office, outdoor excursion office, retail businesses and a storage area for the hotel.
+The Hotel Colorado has stayed in such great shape because of the dedication of its owners, and their determination to keep up with the changing desires of its guests.
+That and its fabulous location, close to ski and recreation areas, and the hot springs.
+The basement area is fully developed and is home to a spa, a chiropractor’s office, an outdoor excursion office, retail businesses, and a storage area.

 Their literature proclaims that Hotel Colorado “features 80 classic rooms, from $83.00 (military and government workers) and up, 20 family rooms and 30 luxury suites, ranging from $369.00 to $675.00.

-Each bell tower has its own executive suites, that are still attracting the higher paying guest at $369.00 a night; as of August 6, 2015.
+Each bell tower has its own executive suites, for the higher paying guest at $369.00 a night as of August 6, 2015.
 The Molly Brown Suite is truly lovely.
 “If you desire complete privacy with breath-taking views and all the comforts of home, this is the suite for you.
 Enjoy your own living room, dining room, private bedroom with one queen bed and bath.
 There is a wet bar, refrigerator, microwave and coffee maker.
 Relax in the whirlpool bathtub.
 Enjoy two balconies with panoramic views of Glenwood Springs.”

-The Devereux Suite, another beautiful space, that has three bed rooms, three baths, a huge living room, a dining room; (with antique table seating for 8), a wet bar, refrigerator, microwave and coffee maker.
-Aimed at family reunions or large families, the cost is $419.00 a night.
+The Devereux Suite, another beautiful space, has three bed rooms, three baths, a huge living room, a dining room (with antique table seating for 8), a wet bar, a refrigerator, microwave and coffee maker.
+It is aimed at family reunions or large families, and the cost is $419.00 a night.

 HISTORY

-Walter Devereux was a mover and a shaker; an entrepreneur who knew how to work positively with people, how to create wealth through market managing, and how to run businesses very successfully.
-A graduate of both Columbia and Princeton, he received his masters in engineering.
-In 1883, Walter got his start managing Aspen Smelting Company, where he invented many new ways to streamline the silver smelting process.
+Walter Devereux was a mover and a shaker, an entrepreneur who knew how to work positively with people.
+His specialties were how to create wealth through market managing, and how to run businesses.
+A graduate of both Columbia and Princeton, he received his Masters in Engineering.
+In 1883, he got his start managing the Aspen Smelting Company, where he invented many new ways to streamline the silver smelting process.

-Walter Devereux also used his knowledge and skills to develop the coal fields of Jerome Park, and started the first hydro-electric power plant.
-He then formed The Glenwood Light and Water Company, that provided services to the town of Glenwood Springs where he had moved with his family; his wife and three sons.
+He also used his knowledge and skills to develop the coal fields of Jerome Park, and started the first hydroelectric power plant.
+He then formed The Glenwood Light and Water Company, providing services to the town of Glenwood Springs, where he had moved with his wife and three sons.

 At one point in his education Walter had thought about becoming a doctor.
-He still had an interest in helping people.
-When Walter noticed that the Glenwood Hot Springs were helping the coal miners with their ailments, he constructed a health spa and made the first hot springs public swimming pool that was always at 85 degrees year round.
-In 1888, this 500 ft swimming pool was christened the Natatorium and opened for business.
+When he noticed that the Glenwood Hot Springs were helping the coal miners with their ailments, he constructed a health spa and made the first hot springs public swimming pool that maintained an 85 degree temperature all year round.
+In 1888, it was christened the Natatorium and opened for business.

-People flocked to this pool, creating the need for more accommodations.
-This gave Mr. Devereux the idea to build a 5 star resort hotel of his dreams; a rich man or woman’s getaway, adjacent to this public pool.
+People flocked to it, creating in the process a need for more accommodations.
+This gave Mr. Devereux the idea to build the 5-star resort hotel of his dreams; a getaway for the rich, adjacent to the public pool.

-The inspiration for this glorious hotel was Italy’s Renaissance Castle Villa de Medici, that Walter must have seen in his early European travels.
-The location of Hotel Colorado was right by the hot springs, yet situated in a spot that enjoyed the cool mountain breezes that came from the Rockies.
-Besides using the finest materials and craftsmen to create a place of beauty, Walter put in a fountain in the outside garden that shot 180 feet in the air, courtesy of the near-by hot springs water.
-The Hotel Colorado had its own private spa in its basement.
+The inspiration for this glorious hotel was Italy’s Renaissance Castle Villa de Medici, which Walter must have seen in his early European travels.
+Though it was right by the hot springs, it was situated in a spot that enjoyed cool mountain breezes from the Rockies.
+Besides using the finest materials and craftsmen, Walter put a fountain in the outside garden that shot water 180 feet in the air, courtesy of the near-by hot springs.
+The Hotel also had its own private spa in the basement.

 Hotel Colorado opened in 1893, offering a full service stay, with 190 lovely, luxurious guest rooms.
-The rate for a fancy suite with all the bells and whistles was priced at a whopping $3 a night, while other rooms were offered at a $1 to $2 rate.
-The hotel had two bell towers, that each had a high class, luxury suite, that the richest of the rich stayed in; such people as the “unsinkable Molly Brown.”
+The rate for a top-end suite was a whopping $3 a night, with other rooms offered at $1 to $2.
+The two bell towers each had luxury suites, which only the richest of the rich stayed in, including such people as the “unsinkable Molly Brown.”

 Presidents loved to stay here, as well as many other rich and famous people.
-Some wealthy more shady people also fell in love with the Hotel Colorado.
-During the ’20s and ’30s, the gangsters, who were well behaved in this high class joint came here to rest and enjoy its comforts.
-Al Capone, Diamond Back Jack Alterie, the Verain Brothers and others came here to “lay low”.
-When those wily lawmen would raid the Hotel Colorado several times to try to arrest Al Capone, Al always escaped by taking the hydraulic lift down to the basement and going out the outside door.
-This lift was normally used to take supplies up to the main floor.
+The shadier wealthy also fell in love with the Hotel Colorado.
+During the ’20s and ’30s, gangsters like Al Capone, Diamond Back Jack Alterie, the Verain Brothers and others came here to lay low.
+When lawmen raided the Hotel Colorado, Capone escaped by taking the hydraulic lift down to the basement.
+The lift was normally used to take supplies up to the main floor.

-From 1943-1946, the hotel was leased to the military, to be a hospital for over 6,000 wounded soldiers.
-Many large hotels, like The Biltmore were used for this purpose during World War II.
+From 1943-1946, the hotel was leased to the military as a hospital for wounded soldiers.
+Many large hotels were used for this purpose during World War II.

 In 1977, The Hotel Colorado was added to The National Registrar of Historical Places.
-The National Trust’s Historic Hotels of America added the Hotel Colorado to its list in April, 2007.
+The National Trust’s Historic Hotels of America added it to its list in April, 2007.

-Unlike other huge, historic luxury hotels, the Hotel Colorado was never allowed to go through a funky period, becoming an expensive fixer-upper opportunity.
-The Hotel Colorado has always been owned by business savvy people who found a way to stay up with the restoration, renovation and upkeep challenges.
+Unlike many other luxury hotels, the Hotel Colorado has never fallen into disrepair.
+It has always been owned by business savvy people who found a way to stay up with the restoration, renovation and upkeep challenges.
 Walter Devereux must be well-pleased!
-Other people from the past that have a connection to this great old Dame of the Rockies, are also very happy.
+Other people from the past with a connection to this great old Dame of the Rockies are also very happy.

 HISTORY OF MANIFESTATIONS

-People who build their dream building, whether it is their home or business like an inn, hotel or theatre, sometimes like to visit or stay when they pass over into the spirit world, to keep an eye on things; willing to become involved with the living, if necessary.
-Perhaps they are a little worried about how the owners will take care of their earthly dream structure.
-If they have to give up their treasured home or business due to money issues, illness or legal problems, they will probably want to spend time there when they are in spirit form.
+People who build their dream buildings, whether it is their home or business, sometimes like to visit or stay when they pass over into the spirit world, either to keep an eye on things or to become involved with the living, if necessary.
+They may be worried about how living owners will take care of their dreams.
+If they had to give up their treasures due to money issues, illness or legal problems, they will probably want to spend time with them when they are in spirit form.

-The Entity of Walter Devereux, the original owner and founder, is still keeping a close eye on his dream hotel, while enjoying it still.
-When he had his stroke in his fifties that paralyzed his left arm, he was prevented from ever going back to Hotel Colorado and had to retire from the mining business.
+The Entity of Walter Devereux, the original owner and founder, still keeps a close eye on his hotel, enjoying it as always.
+When a stroke in his fifties paralyzed his left arm and prevented him from running the Hotel Colorado, he had to retire.

-Patrons of a business who have had great memories and good times, finding a respite from the daily grind, like to continue to visit or spend their after-life there after passing from this world into the spirit realm.
+Patrons of businesses who have had great memories and good times like to keep visiting or spending their afterlives there after passing from this world.

-Apparently, former guests in spirit form are not only enjoying their memories, the beautiful hotel itself, but all the new amenities that the 21st century has to offer.
+Apparently, former guests in spirit form not only enjoy their old memories.
+They also like the new amenities that the 21st century has to offer.

-Children who lose their lives in this world, often like to stay in this world, visiting or residing in places where they felt comfortable and liked.
+Children who have lost their lives often stay in the afterlife, visiting or residing in places where they felt comfortable and liked.

-People who get involved with love triangles and/or adultery, risk paying a deadly price in the end A chambermaid was murdered in a jealous rage by one of her two lovers who had found out about her other romantic relationship.
+People involved in love triangles or adultery in life, risk paying a deadly price in the spirit world.
+A chambermaid was murdered in a jealous rage by one of her two lovers, who had found out about her other romantic relationship.

-Buildings or other places that have had morgues located on their premises, often have spirits still there, especially if the place has appeal to them.
+Places with morgues on their premises often have spirits there, especially if the place had appeal to them.
 During WWII, the Hotel Colorado became a military hospital.
-When some of the wounded died of their injuries, their bodies were taken to the hotel’s basement that was the make-shift morgue.
+When some of the wounded died of their injuries, their bodies were taken to the hotel’s basement, which had become a make-shift morgue.

-Some men who died when Hotel Colorado was a military hospital have made the basement their home, as well as enjoying the rooms on the third, fourth and fifth floors; perhaps getting some chuckles at the expense of CPPI female investigators and other guests.
+Some military men who died when the Hotel Colorado was a military hospital have made the basement their home.
+They have also been known to enjoy the rooms on the third, fourth and fifth floors, perhaps getting their chuckles at the expense of CPPI female investigators and other guests.

-Loyal employees who enjoyed their jobs immensely, sometimes choose to carry on, not letting the fact that they are dead stop them.
-Evidence of such employees of the past has been noticed by the living, especially in the dining room and the kitchen.
+Loyal employees who have enjoyed their jobs sometimes choose to carry on with them in the afterlife, not letting the fact that they are dead stop them.
+Evidence of such employees have been noticed by the living, especially in the dining room and the kitchen.

 MANIFESTATIONS